EbLily/README-Generator/README.md

   ## Description

-  To create a professional README.md file for my repository
+  It is a professional READNME.md file which is a requirement for a professional repo

   ## Instalation

-  Creating a new repository, creating a package.json, writing some codes in index.js and generateMarkdown.js file
+  Just open the integrated terminal in the repository and type node index.js

+  ## Usage
+ To show how the professional README.md sould be done for repositories

   ## Problem

-  It does show a professional, well desinged README.md file which is a requirement for every repository
+  It is a well delvelop way to show the purpose of the project

   ## Test

-  No
+  N/A

   ## Contributors